osamuaoki/cg56/readme.md

 * All `*` keys are user customizable and can be assigned to any valid USB keyboard code.
 * http://www.keyboard-layout-editor.com/#/gists/2f5cc555a34c29650d73561a03ed3ea0
 * Let's worry about details later when we write QMK firmware.
+* Actual key layout will be experimentally determined.

 ### Keyboard Topography (Type 1)